puppetlabs/bolt/documentation/writing_plans.md

 ### `TargetSpec`

+The `TargetSpec` type is a wrapper for defining targets that allows you to pass a target, or multiple targets, into a plan.
+To ensure clean interaction with the CLI and other plans, use this type for plans that accept a set of targets as a parameter.

-The execution function takes a parameter with the type alias `TargetSpec`. `TargetSpec` accepts a URI string, a target object, or an array of URI strings and Target objects.
-Generally, use this type for plans that accept a set of targets as a parameter, to ensure clean interaction with the CLI and other plans.
-To operate on individual targets, resolve it to a list via `get_targets`.
+`TargetSpec` accepts a URI string, a target object, or an array of URI strings and Target objects.
+URI strings must include a hostname, and can also set the protocol, the username, the password, and the port to use using the format `protocol://user:password@hostname:port`.

+To operate on individual targets, resolve `TargetSpec` to a list via `get_targets`.
 For example, to loop over each target in a plan, accept a `TargetSpec` argument, but call `get_targets` on it before looping.

 ```
 plan loop(TargetSpec $targets) {